The truth about red meat

 Plus, if you’ve been to the frozen section of your supermarket lately, you know there’s much variety among the ingredients in veggie burgers these days, which can make the nutritional comparison between meat and meat alternatives much more nebulous!

-Making sense of the new research
+Making sense of the research

 We also know that everyone’s dietary patterns and personal risk factors are different.
 Meaning?
 The quality of your diet largely depends on the sum of its parts, not one corner of your plate.
 And its effects on the body can vary based on existing health conditions, your personal needs, and the food choices that you make consistently over time.

-This new research doesn’t change any of these facts.
+This research doesn’t change any of these facts.
 It simply reiterates what we already know, which is that scientific studies have limitations, and examining eating patterns is challenging: Evaluating the long-term effects of each and every bite taken is difficult, in part because it would require study subjects to adhere to highly prescriptive diets, which isn’t exactly realistic in real life.

 But back to the meat: Is it back on the menu, or what?

 The truth is that it was never off the menu, and for good reason: The choices you make most often over time are the ones that play a role in determining your long-term health and weight management.
 It’s why WeightWatchers® never outlaws particular foods in the name of weight loss or wellness.
 No single food is good or bad, healthy or unhealthy—it’s all about developing healthy habits that impact your regular pattern of eating.
+And here’s a tip - if you’re going to eat red meat, it’s best to choose lean varieties like those that are ZeroPoint foods (examples include: lean & trimmed sirloin steak, pork tenderloin, or 90% or leaner ground beef).

 Should you worry about your red and processed meat consumption?